Thanks to the "espeak" package, you can also use the RaspberryPi to read out texts - and even entire files.

 In the following list you will find all the parts you need to implement this article.

-Log in via SSH on the RaspberryPi
+Log in to the RaspberryPi via SSH

-To get started, you first need to log in to RasPi with SSH on Putty.
-How to do it is described in the article
+To start, you must first log in to the Rasp Pi with Putty via SSH.
+How to do this is in the article RaspberryPi - Control the RaspberryPi via SSH described.

 Update package management

-The package management in Linux is a "central point" over which various software packages can be installed.
-For this to work reliably, the lists and sources of package management should be updated before installing any new packages.
+The package management in Linux is a "central place" through which various software packages can be installed.
+In order for this to work reliably, the lists and sources of the package management should be updated before each installation of new packages.

 sudo apt-get update && sudo apt-get upgrade

-Install the required package
+Install required package

 sudo apt-get install espeak